animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations-quickstart.md

 <div class="paragraph">

-The replication of data between different {data-store-name} clusters is an increasingly important fault-tolerance and high-availability (HA) mechanism. {data-store-name} WAN replication is a mechanism that allows one {data-store-name} cluster to replicate its data to another {data-store-name} cluster in a reliable and fault-tolerant manner.
+The replication of data between different GemFire clusters is an increasingly important fault-tolerance and high-availability (HA) mechanism.
+GemFire WAN replication is a mechanism that allows one GemFire cluster to replicate its data to another GemFire cluster in a reliable and fault-tolerant manner.

 </div>

 <div class="paragraph">

-{data-store-name} WAN replication requires two components to be
+GemFire WAN replication requires two components to be
 configured:

 </div>